AndreyNautilus/AndreyNautilus.github.io/content/posts/02-git-multiple-users.md

 (`.git` folder of the current repository) is in the specified directory.

 So, we can nicely isolate all work-related repositories in `~/work` directory and all personal repositories in `~/peronal` directory.
-For example, the main `~/.gitconfig` file looks like:
+For example, the main `~/.gitconfig` file may look like:

 ```ini
 [user]